k-gregor/k-gregor.github.io/_pages/courses.md

 The topics of the courses can be adjusted to your particular needs.
 From my experience, the `Best practices for coding in science` and `Fundamentals of data science` courses are highly useful for most research groups.
 Even though it is mostly a presentation, is it still interactive, with quizzes and small tasks.
+Notably, I have recently also started showing how to use AI tools effectively in technical tasks.
+In my opinion, universities are far behind what could be done here.

 The other courses contain both presentation and hands-on workshop parts.

 But generally, we can adapt the courses as you need, as potentially not all aspects will be relevant for your group.
 Here are some general courses that I have taught: